Firearms licensing inspections

 - the force understands and manages risk relating to firearms licensing on a 24/7 basis, including levels of awareness of firearms licensing-related risks among first responders and supervisors;

-- the force learns to improve its firearms licensing including implementation of recommendations from national reports into fatal shootings by, for example, Firearms and Explosives Licensing Working Group (FELWG), Home Affairs Select Committee, Her Majesty’s Coroners and Independent Police Complaints Commission (IPCC);
+- the force learns to improve its firearms licensing.
+This includes implementation of recommendation from national reports into fatal shootings by, for example, Firearms and Explosives Licensing Working Group (FELWG), Home Affairs Select Committee, HM Coroners and Independent Police Complaints Commission (IPCC);

 - Authorised Professional Practice and Home Office Guidance on Firearms Licensing Law (2014) is understood and applied by police officers and staff concerned with the firearms licensing process; and

-- the force engages with stakeholders e.g., medical professionals, licensees, special interest groups, educational establishments and the public.
+- the force engages with other organisations and groups e.g., medical professionals, licensees, special interest groups, educational establishments and the public.

 Previous firearms licensing reports